-IMPLICATION OF NOT DOING THE PROJECT (S): Operation of the existing flare station will fail to meet permit requirements for
+IMPLICATION OF NOT DOING THE PROJECT (S): Operation of the existing flare station will fail to meet permit requirements for treatment of methane gas and migration control.

 LINKS TO OTHER PROJECTS OR FACILITIES: The closed landfill's SCADA system has failed due to an aged software platform.
 All environmental systems and pump stations at the site must tie into this platform in order to maintain electronic control and alarm capability.
 Design and replacement of the SCADA system must be accomplished in parallel with repair and upgrade of these other systems and pump stations.